TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/Flash Memory/SPIFFS/README.md

 This indicates that *SPIFFS* was not formatted yet.
 Formatting may take from a few seconds to a few minutes, based on *SPIFFS* partition size.

-Once *SPIFFS* was formatted, on next boot or power-up the output looks like below: there are no more delays since *formatting* needs to be done only once.
+Once *SPIFFS* is formatted, on next boot or power-up the output looks like below: there are no more delays since *formatting* needs to be done only once.

 ````
 SPIFFS ok.